-Traveling through Ethiopia to Uganda in February 2020, it was observed that hardly anyone wore a face mask nor practiced social distancing.
+Traveling through Ethiopia to Uganda in February 2020, it was observed that hardly anyone wore a face mask or practiced social distancing.
 It was simply business as usual.

-However, a month afterward, the disease has spread rapidly and moved into mainstream Europe.
+However, a month afterward, the disease spread rapidly and moved into mainstream Europe.
 Subsequently, the World Health Organization declared it a global pandemic.
 This is when governments began to react and implement wholescale lockdowns and restrictions.
 Financial technology companies (Fintechs) in Africa were compelled by governments to apply for some mandatory fee waivers.
 Across Rwanda, Uganda, Ghana, and other big mobile money countries, various fee waivers were implemented.
-During the lockdown, there was a heavy decline in cash-based transactions like agent cash-in and cash-out.
-These government measures and new customer behavior set a tone for fintech to rethink their offerings.
+During the lockdown, there was a heavy decline in cash-based transactions, like agent cash-in and cash-out.
+These government measures and new customer behavior set a tone for Fintech to rethink its offerings.

-Acquiring new IT infrastructure has a direct Capex impact.
+Acquiring a new IT infrastructure has a direct Capex impact.
 Smaller Fintech start-ups are likely to be overwhelmed by the sudden budgetary requirements to scale up.
 Ultimately, some may drown out even as they struggle to meet other financial obligations to continue operating.
-However, more established Fintechs can easily expand and quickly roll out expensive solutions that target a new market segment and in the short term increase transaction volumes significantly.
+However, more established Fintechs can easily expand and quickly roll out expensive solutions that target a new market segment and, in the short term, increase transaction volumes significantly.